GoLearnToCode/kiei925-spring17/weeks/1/homework.md

 **GRADING**

-- 7 points:  A Rails application whose home page shows a simplified version of the Etsy home page.
+- 7 points:  A home page showing a simplified version of an Etsy-style home page.
 Grading is based mostly on mechanics ("does it show a web page"), but decent CSS styling is expected.
 - 2 points: An uploaded wireframe.
 - 1 point: The home page includes your estimate and actual time.
 (The time values are not graded.
 You get a point for simply including the proper HTML to display them).